 The priest speaks, calm and steady, and he calls the others up to talk.
 His father is first, a slow, deliberate cadence as he wills himself against all reality to get to the end without breaking, a challenge he could never overcome.
 He asks for applause, not for himself but for his beautiful son, and the cathedral almost falls over itself to comply, to give some relief from the pain from what is happening before itself.

 And then his girlfriend steps up.
 She starts to speak but the pain is too raw, too enormous to contain within the frame of a small human, and the tears break upon the shores of her words.
-You were crying too, almost silently, not wanting to upset his team boss in front of you, but when the heaving sobs hit the back of your head from your friend behind you there is nothing you can do to keep it inside, fat tears rolling down you face as you merge with the pain flowing all around you.
+You were crying too, almost silently, not wanting to upset his team boss in front of you, but when the heaving sobs hit the back of your head from your friend behind you there is nothing you can do to keep it inside: full, fat tears rolling down you face as you merge with the pain flowing all around you.